Is Rice Cereal for Babies Safe?

 • Try making your own baby food.
 One benefit of store-bought baby food is that it’s fortified with key nutrients such as iron.
 If you give homemade baby food a try, be sure your baby gets enough iron for healthy growth and development.

 As a children’s nutrition expert, I advise limiting how much rice cereal and rice products you offer your baby.
-Variety in the diet is the key to protecting your baby from over-exposure to toxins in food.
+Variety in the diet is the key to protecting your baby from over-exposure to toxins like arsenic in food.

 Get my book, The Smart Mom’s Guide to Starting Solids!
 It’ll take you through my step-by-step approach to starting solids – including everything you need to know!